benedictau1993/class-bingo/README.md

 ## Let's play Bingo!

-This is a bingo sheet generator for the Terminal.
+This is a bingo sheet generator for the Terminal, rather than IPython.
+It is written in Python 3.

 #### Package requirements
 - numpy